sjeeva/police-brutality/README.md

 # Police Brutality - war for humanity

-## A small attempt to compose Police Brutality related content
+## A small attempt to compose Police Brutality related content - please suggest more content by adding an issue [here](https://github.com/sjeeva/police-brutality/issues)

+### More custodial death

 ### Bennix, Jayarajan - The innocent Son and Father